jsastriawan/cira-socks-proxy/README.md

 Tunneling WSMAN and REDIR over Meshcentral webrelay via local socks proxy

-Note: This is assuming IP address are unique.
+Note: This is assuming AMT device IP address are unique.
 To ensure each machine is unique, hostname should be the nodeid or UUID.

 ## Setup